 Saving time through automation

 We believe the future of retail is driven by sensorial experiences.
-But for stores to have the resources to invest in a better shopping experience, they must turn to automation to save staff time in other parts of the store.
+Even though online shopping has been growing in popularity, its operational and logistical challenges result in low profit margins.
+With the squeeze on business profitability, this limits retailers from investing in manpower needed for delivering sensorial experiences.
+For stores to have the resources to invest in a better shopping experience, they must turn to automation to save staff time in other parts of the store.
 Creating an experience requires an investment, which is why repetitive and labour-intensive activities must be minimised.
 Rather than tie up staff time on low-value tasks, time is better re-directed towards other store activities that create differentiation, are likely to increase sales and yield a greater ROI.

 Up to 45 percent of staff labour is related to shelf management tasks such as product replenishment (Oliver Wyman, 2019).
 To drive labour costs out of this area, stores need to invest into systems that keep products automatically front-faced, automate price updates and simplify stock replenishment.
 By following the first-in first-out principle and ensuring shelves look well-stocked, automated shelving systems has the potential to reduce labour hours by up to 40 percent (HL research in test stores, via Nielsen, 2015).